 Besides collecting income taxes, the Franchise Tax Board also collects fees and fines for other agencies.
 Your taxes may be paid but you may have outstanding fees elsewhere.

 Back Child Support.
-By far the most common collection by the Franchise Tax Board involves back child support.
+By far the most common collection by the California FTB involves back child support.
 If you don’t make court-ordered child support payments the Franchise Tax Board will collect what’s owed and distribute it back to the person it’s owed to.
 It’s important to note that the FTB will use the same enforcement actions with child support that it does with tax debt and that means it could include everything from liens, wage garnishment and the seizure of personal and real property.

 Auto Registration Fees.
 Where you late paying your auto registration or have you not registered your vehicle?
 If so, a penalty is added on and those fees could be collected by the Franchise Tax Board.
 Generally speaking the FTB will begin collection actions 90 days after the delinquency and it could include bank levies and wage garnishments.